CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 # Victory Levels

 - Victory levels from Physical or Bodily damage can be reduced equal to the amount of STR a character has per combat.
-If STR is negative, the level of Victory can be increased by 1.
+If STR is negative, the level of Victory increases by 1.
 - Victory levels from Mental or Soul damage can be reduced equal to the amount of INT a character has per combat.
-If INT is negative, the level of Victory is increased by 1.
+If INT is negative, the level of Victory increases by 1.
 - A character is rendered Unconscious once they've taken a summed 5 or above injury dice.
 - Any lower victory level outcome can be achieved.